 Eligibility

-Each chapter, with the exception of the Members-at-Large Chapter, is encouraged to fill out the report.
+Each chapter, with the exception of the Members-at-Large Chapter, is encouraged to fill out the application.

 The Chapter Newsletter Committee will be in charge of filling out the award form and compiling copies of the newsletter to attach to the form.
-The committee is also responsible for making sure the award form and attached information is in the hands of the executive director by the deadline.
+The committee is also responsible for making sure the award form and attached information is in the hands of the Executive Director by the deadline.

-Deadline for reports to be in the executive director’s office is Aug.
+Deadline for reports to be in the Executive Director’s office is Aug.
 15.

-Reports will be judged by a committee comprised of the Member-at-Large Chapter members, members of chapters that do not compete, or a judge not in the WiNUP organization who has a journalism background.
-The committee members will be chosen by the executive director or president.
-The judging committee will use a score sheet for judging.
-Please complete in detail as many items on the award form as possible.

-Three prizes will be awarded annually:
+Three prizes may be awarded annually:

 First place is $100 and a certificate